FlafyDev/Spritesheet-Generator/README.md

-# Spritesheet-Generator
+# Spritesheet Generator
 A simple spritesheet generator.
+I made it because I couldn't find a sprite generator that centers the sprites.

+### Example